CarDD: A New Dataset for Vision-based Car Damage Detection: Instance Segmentation and Object Detection Experiments

 {\bf Dataset Split.} We split images in CarDD into the training set (2816 images, $70.4\%$), validation set (810 images, $20.25\%$), and test set (374 images, $9.35\%$) to make sure that instances of each category kept a ratio of 7:2:1 in the training, validation, and test sets.
 To avoid data leakage, we take care to minimize the chance of near-duplicate images existing across splits by explicitly removing near-duplicate (detected with the Duplicate Cleaner \cite{17}).

-{\bf Models.} We test five competitive and efficient models for instance segmentation and object detection including Mask R-CNN \cite{19}, Cascade Mask R-CNN \cite{20}, GCNet \cite{21}, HTC \cite{22}, and DCN \cite{DCN} with MMDetection toolbox \cite{mmdetection}.
-All the initialized models have been pretrained on the COCO dataset, and we finetune them on CarDD.
-We use an NVIDIA Tesla P100 to train the models, with a batch size of 8 for 24 epochs.
-The learning rate is 0.01 for the first 16 epochs, 0.001 for the 17-22th epochs, and 0.0001 for the 23-24th epochs.
-Weight decay is 0.0001 and momentum is set to 0.9.

 {\bf Evaluation Metrics.} We report the standard COCO-style Average Precision (AP) metric which averages APs across IoU thresholds from 0.5 to 0.95 with an interval of 0.05.
 Both bounding box AP (abbreviated as AP$^{bb}$) and mask AP (abbreviated as AP) are evaluated.
 We also report AP$_{50}$, AP$_{75}$ (AP at different IoU thresholds) and AP$_{S}$, AP$_{M}$, AP$_{L}$ (AP at different scales).

-Considering the characteristic of our dataset, we change the definition of AP$_S$, AP$_M$, and AP$_L$ which stand for AP for small objects (area\textless $128^2$), medium objects ($128^2$\textless area\textless $256^2$), and large objects (area\textgreater $256^2$), respectively, consistent with the definition in Sec~\ref{sec:dataset-statistics}.
+Here, the definition of AP$_S$, AP$_M$, and AP$_L$ represent AP for small objects (area\textless $128^2$), medium objects ($128^2$\textless area\textless $256^2$), and large objects (area\textgreater $256^2$), respectively, consistent with the definition in Section~\ref{sec:dataset-statistics}.
 And all the results are evaluated on the \textit{test} set of CarDD.

-We respectively report the mask AP of the instance segmentation branch and box AP (AP$^{bb}$) of the object detection branch in the multi-task models, see Tab.~\ref{tab:ap-total}.
-Additionally, mask AP and box AP of each category are separately reported in Tab.~\ref{tab:ap-category}.
+We respectively report the mask AP of the instance segmentation branch and box AP (AP$^{bb}$) of the object detection branch in the multi-task models, see Table~\ref{tab:ap-total}.
+Additionally, mask AP and box AP of each category are separately reported in Table~\ref{tab:ap-category}.

+{\bf Training Details.} We use an NVIDIA Tesla P100 to train the models with a batch size of 8 for 24 epochs.
+The learning rate is 0.01 for the first 16 epochs, 0.001 for the 17-22th epochs, and 0.0001 for the 23rd-24th epochs.
+Weight decay is set to 0.0001, and momentum is set to 0.9.